SumoLogic/sumologic-documentation/docs/api/dashboard.md

 <img src={useBaseUrl('img/icons/dashboards.png')} alt="icon" width="50"/>

-The Dashboard Management API allows you to create, retrieve, update, and delete dashboards created with the [Dashboard](/docs/dashboards) platform from HTTP endpoints to organize your content.
+The Dashboard Management APIs allow you to create, retrieve, update, and delete dashboards created with the [Dashboard](/docs/dashboards) platform from HTTP endpoints to organize your content.

 import ApiIntro from '../reuse/api-intro.md';